 1. Avoid the Use of SELECT Asterisk (SELECT *)

+This is one of the most important SQL best practices.
 The SELECT * query returns records from all columns of the table.
 While helpful in some cases, this often query produces numerous complications:

 - You might not need to retrieve all the columns.
 However, SELECT * returns them all, consuming excessive bandwidth for executing a query over the network.